-On August 22, 2022, targeting universal immunization, the government of Nigeria, through the National Primary Health Care Development Agency (NPHCDA), with support from the World Health Organization (WHO) and partners, introduced the rotavirus vaccine (Rotavac) into the Routine Immunization (RI) Schedule.
-The introduction of the vaccine into the RI program is in recognition of the magnitude of the rotavirus-related diarrhea disease burden, and the immunization program aims to avert over 50,000 child deaths from the disease annually.
-With this, the vaccine that costs around \$11 USD or more per dose in some healthcare facilities across the country will be given free of charge to all infants at the age of 6, 10, and 14 weeks, along with other vaccines under the RI program [7].
+On 22 August, 2022, targeting universal immunization, the government of Nigeria through the National Primary Health Care Development Agency (NPHCDA), with support from the World Health Organization (WHO) and partners, introduced the rotavirus vaccine into the Routine Immunization (RI) Schedule.
+The introduction of the vaccine into the RI programme is in recognition of the magnitude of rotavirus-related diarrhoea disease burden and the immunization programme aims to avert over 50,000 child deaths from the disease annually.
+With this, the vaccine that costs around \$11 USD or more per dose in some healthcare facilities across the country will be given free of cost to all infants at the age of 6, 10 and 14 weeks, along with other vaccines under the RI programme ^[7].

 Few studies regarding the acceptability of rotavirus vaccination among parents have been published.
-Acceptance of health commodities like childhood vaccines is believed to be greatly dependent on awareness and willingness to access such services.
-It is believed [8] that a low level of acceptance of vaccines may be related to poor awareness and health-seeking behavior among people in a setting.
-This is strongly supported by Konwea and colleagues, who outlined that acceptance of vaccines is influenced by parents's knowledge of the vaccine and its place in the RI schedule [9].
+Acceptance of health commodity like childhood vaccine is believed to be greatly dependent on awareness and willingness to access such services.
+It is believed ^[8] that low level of acceptance of vaccine maybe related to poor awareness and health seeking behavior of the people in a setting.
+This is strongly supported by Konwea and colleagues who outlined that acceptance of vaccine is influenced by parent's knowledge of the vaccine and its place in RI schedule ^[9].

-A study conducted in Canada ^[10] in 2009 reported that 67% of parents accepted giving childhood vaccines, including rotavirus, to their children.
-In a US qualitative study ^[11], a lack of awareness about rotavirus diarrhea and a need for more information about the disease and the vaccine were found to be barriers to receiving the vaccine among parents.
-Parents generally deemed the vaccine to be acceptable, and most of them reported that they would rely on their health care provider's recommendation for whether their child should receive the rotavirus vaccine.
+A study conducted in Canada^[10] in 2009 reported that 67% of parents accepted to give childhood vaccines including rotavirus to their children.
+In a US qualitative study ^[11], a lack of awareness on rotavirus diarhoea and a need for more information about the disease and the vaccine were found as barriers to receiving vaccine among parents.
+Parents generally deemed the vaccine to be acceptable and most of them reported that they would rely on their health care provider's recommendation for whether their child should receive the rotavirus vaccine.